 Ah, swings and roundabouts.
 Knowing the characters will help you create the novel more authentically.
-But will the advice in the characters book make sense if you’ve never tried writing before, or if theory and craft is new to you?
+Knowing how to plot will help you make better use of your ideas.
+But will the advice in the character and plot books make sense if you’ve never tried writing before, or if theory and craft is new to you?

 Personally, I get paralysed by too much theory.
 So I designed the books for people who like to learn as they go.

 1 Use Nail Your Novel 1 as your chief guide.
 Follow its instructions to play with your ideas and clarify the kind of novel you want to write.
 If you’re not sure of your genre, or how to treat your story idea, read ‘Four questions to identify your genre’ in chapter 2 of the plot book.
 If you want to make a detailed plot outline, look at the games chapter of the plot book (chapter 13), where you’ll find a detailed questionnaire to help you generate ideas.
 Also read the rest of chapter 2 and all of chapters 3 and 4.
 If you want to draw up characters, read the design section of the characters book (chapter 9).